Incoming Students

 Your first year at Tulane will be an exciting time full of new friends and new learning experiences.
 The Newcomb-Tulane College Advising team is here to is here to support all Newcomb-Tulane College students in a holistic approach to academic, career, and personal success.
 Every Newcomb-Tulane College student has a dedicated team of advisors available for one-on-one meetings to discuss academic and career interests and plans throughout their undergraduate career.

-By utilizing a personalized team of advisors, you will have an opportunity to:
+By working with our team of advisors, you will have an opportunity to:

 As you get acquainted with our office, all incoming freshman students will work with our First Year Advising team throughout their first year at Tulane.
-Specific advisors will be assigned to first-year students by August 1st.
-Until then, you may gain support from any advisor on our team.
-We ask that all students complete the May modules, review College Advising emails and requested checklists, and schedule registration meeting once directed to do so at the end of May.
-We encourage you to wait to request individual advising appointments until after your summer advising meeting.
+Individual advisors will be assigned to first-year students by early June.
+Until then, you can direct general questions to advising@tulane.edu.
+Many questions will be answered as you complete the May modules, review College Advising emails, and complete suggested checklists.
+You will schedule a registration meeting at the end of May once you are directed to do so.
+Due to advising capacity in the summer, individual advising appointments will be available in late July and early August after your summer advising meeting.

 Registering for Your First Semester

-Please review the information below to learn about the process for class registration.
-Your experience may differ depending on your exact student population (First-Time Freshmen, Top Scholar, 2025 Spring Scholar, Transfer Student, or Student Athlete).
+Please review the appropriate registration information below to learn about your registration process.
+Your experience will differ slightly depending on your exact student population (First-Time Freshmen, Top Scholar, 2026 Spring Scholar, Transfer Student, or Student Athlete).

-• Note about Advising Holds: If you see an Advising Hold in Gibson, no need to worry.
-The hold will be lifted when you meet with Advising to submit your first semester schedule.
-We require attendance at a summer advising session before schedule changes are allowed.
+Note about Advising Holds: All incoming students receive an Advising Hold in Gibson.
+The hold will be lifted when you meet with Advising to finalize your first semester schedule.
+Summer meeting attendance is required before schedule changes are permitted and the hold is removed.

 For more information, please click the topic below that best describes you.

 Class scheduling happens during the summer.
 In May, you will start your first New Student Orientation Module.
 In this online course, there is a module dedicated to College Advising.
 It provides information on the undergraduate registration Process at Tulane.
 There are tasks that must be completed by the end of May to ensure a schedule closely aligned with your academic goals.
-During the first week of June, all students who have completed the tasks in the May module will be invited to sign up for summer advising sessions.
-Summer advising sessions will occur between June 10th and July 12th.
+Your May orientation module will discuss how and when you will sign up for your summer advising session.
+Summer advising sessions will occur between June 9th and July 11th.
+Prior to Summer Registration, all students will be pre-registered into a base schedule connected to current primary major interest.

-The Office of First-Year Experience will be offering summer webinars to support planning for fall programming outside of Tulane (i.e. study abroad or domestic transfer courses) that you are considering.
-All 2025 Spring Scholars that have completed the tasks in the May module will be given instructions on how to access these webinars.
-For helpful information, please visit the Spring Scholars Admissions FAQ, https://admission.tulane.edu/spring-scholars/faqs.
+College Programs will be reaching out to support planning for fall programming outside of Tulane that you are considering.
+For helpful information, please visit the Spring Scholars Admissions FAQ, https://admission.tulane.edu/spring-scholars/faqs

 Your exact timeline varies depending on when you deposit.
 Your exact course selection depends largely on how your credits are evaluated and transferred to Tulane.
 Once deposited, it is really important to get your transfer courses evaluated.
 The process and policies surrounding transfer credit can be found here: https://admission.tulane.edu/transfer/credit.
 Other important information can be found in the Guide for Admitted Transfer Students: https://admission.tulane.edu/transfer/admitted-guide.

-Student Athletes at Tulane are registered through academic advisors in the Don and Laura Peters Academic Center, a support service offered through Tulane Athletics.
-Check your Tulane email for additional information.
-College Advising will connect with you about support during your first year in August.
+Student Athletes at Tulane are registered through their assigned senior academic advisor in the Don and Laura Peters Academic Center.
+Check your Tulane email for a welcome message and additional information that will help with the registration process.
+College Advising will connect with you about additional support during your first year in August.

 Undergraduate international students in F-1 status are required to register for and attend a full course load of classes each fall and spring semester until they complete your academic program.
 Per federal regulations, undergraduate students must take a minimum of 12 credit hours while school is in session, which in the case of Tulane University means the main academic year, including both fall and spring semesters.